Adopt or shop responsibly: Breeding, rescue, and my evolution

 TLDR: Main “adopt or shop responsibly” takeaways

 Both adopting and shopping can be done responsibly in ways that don’t directly contribute to the homeless pet population.
-Both can also be done irresponsibly in ways that ultimately hurt the species we love.
+Both can also be done irresponsibly in ways that hurt the species we love.

 An ASPCA national rehoming survey found that “pet problems” (like undesirable behaviors, growing larger than expected, or health issues) are the most common reason people get rid of their companion animals.

 Multiple things can be true at once.
 Genetics affect everything from appearance to personality.
 How we raise them matters, but puppies aren’t a blank slate.
 Old dogs can learn new tricks.
-Nothing with dogs (or life in general) happens in a vacuum!
+Nothing with dogs (or life in general) happens in a vacuum.

 The way to truly help dogs is not to shun all breeders.
 It’s to educate owners, increase access to pet care resources, and work together for the animals we love so much.